SunCCNY/NAIRR-SMLM/2DGauss_FFL_LD/README.md

 Now AI is supposed to have been trained and to be tested.

-The testing datasets are a data movie of N = 500 frames where M = 600 emitters are located on a 2D helix.
-The 10th frame is shown below.
+The testing datasets are a data movie where emitters are located on a 2D helix.
+The parameters of each frame are listed below.

+The emitters are independely activated frame by frame by following a model of Markov chain [8].

 |Parameter |Variable and value| Unit|
 |:-----|:-----|:-----|
 |Number of frames |N = 500 |frames |